avinashganguri/traffic/README.md

 **Features**

 Our Dataset is from :  http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset

-Which has, <i>
+Which has,

 - Single-image, multi-class classification problem